vlondon/wbfapi/README.md

 2) Building and Running

 This tasks requires you to have Ruby and Sass installed.
 On OS X or Linux you probably already have Ruby installed; test with `ruby -v` in your terminal.
-When you've confirmed you have Ruby installed, run `sudo gem update —system` and `sudo gem install sass` to install Sass.
+When you've confirmed you have Ruby installed, run `sudo gem update` and `sudo gem install sass` to install Sass.

 * Run `grunt` for building (will be built in 'dist' folder)
 * Run `grunt serve` for preview (will be opened with default browser)